-If you turn over the file to your client, you trust that he or she will keep the file intact before turning it over to new counsel.
+If you turn over the file to your client, you trust that he or she will keep the file intact before giving it to new counsel.
 It may seem cynical, but it is possible your client could discard documents or correspondence that may be helpful-maybe even essential-in your defense.